Davidatlarge/REC_R/README.md

 ## Calculate boundary fluxes

-Fluxes of the constituent of “C” across the upper and lower boundary of the depth profile can be calculated with `boundary_fluxes()`.
+Fluxes of the constituent of *C* across the upper and lower boundary of the depth profile can be calculated with `boundary_fluxes()`.
 This is useful e.g. in studies of benthic-pelagic coupling.
 The function accepts the output of `rec()`.
 By default, an explanation of the calculation is